subtopic 2.2: Energy and biomass in ecosystems

 - Agricultural Practices:

-- Sustainable Farming: Emphasizing sustainable agricultural practices that maximize plant yields, such as organic farming, regenerative agriculture, and precision farming, can enhance productivity while preserving ecosystems.
+- Sustainable Farming: Emphasis on organic farming, regenerative practices, and precision agriculture enhances productivity while preserving ecosystems.

-- Innovations in Crop Production: Advancements in crop breeding, biotechnology, and sustainable irrigation practices can further increase the sustainable yields of plant-based foods.
+- Innovation in Crop Production: Advances in crop breeding, biotechnology, and water management improve sustainable yields in plant-based foods.

 - Policy and Education:

-- Promoting Sustainability: Policies that promote sustainable food production and consumption, such as subsidies for sustainable farming practices and public awareness campaigns, are crucial for achieving higher sustainable yields.
+- Promoting Sustainability: Policies that support sustainable farming practices and public awareness can help increase sustainable yields.

-- Consumer Awareness: Educating consumers about the benefits of consuming lower trophic level foods can drive demand for sustainable products and support broader environmental goals.
+- Consumer Awareness: Educating consumers on the benefits of lower trophic level foods drives demand for sustainable products, supporting environmental goals.

 2.2.28 Ecological efficiency is the percentage of energy received by one trophic level that is passed on to the next level.